Common Baseball Injuries Treatable at MidAmerica’s Palos Hills & Mokena Locations Part Three: Thower's Elbow

 This injury is caused when the ulnar nerve, the nerve stretching around the end of the humerus, is inflamed.
 The ulnar nerve is commonly known as the “funny bone”.
 It stretches when the elbow bends, so throwers typically exacerbate this function overtime.
 The injury can cause numbness or weakness in the arm and can be diagnosed by bending the elbow to see the nerve out of place.
 (Summit Orthopedics)

 Treatment: Physical therapy that includes resting the elbow and adjusting activity to avoid repetitive stress will be the first step in treating Ulnar Neuritis.
 A physician may splint your arm at night for protection while you sleep.
 They may also recommend specific nerve exercises.

 In general, since elbow injuries for throwing athletes typically result from overuse, the best thing to do is rest.
 If pain continues, it’s important to consult a physician to determine whether the injury can be fixed through surgical or non-surgical means.

-The MidAmerica Orthopaedics Sports Medicine clinic offers an integrated approach to sports injuries by providing prevention, diagnosis, treatment and rehabilitation for athletes.
+The MidAmerica Orthopaedics Sports Medicine clinic, located in Palos Hills and Mokena, offer an integrated approach to sports injuries by providing prevention, diagnosis, treatment and rehabilitation for athletes.
 Our expert physicians, Dr. Beverlee A. Brisbin and Dr. Adam F. Meisel work to make sure patients receive unsurpassed clinical expertise in the field of Sports Medicine.

 Beverlee A. Brisbin, MD, FAAFP specializes in sports medicine and non-operative orthopaedics.
 Brisbin believes in improving quality of life so patients can get back to doing the things they love.
 As the USA’s Women’s Soccer Team Physician and the lead physician for a group of high school sports teams, she is highly experienced in sports injuries.